Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 We don't want any variables to be "bunched up" due to a single outlier value, as this will make it hard to compare their values to the other input variables.
 We should always investigate outliers rigorously - in this case, we will simply remove them.

-In this code section, just like we saw when applying Logistic Regression, we use **.describe()** from Pandas to investigate the spread of values for each of our predictors.
+In this code section, just like we saw when applying Logistic Regression, I used **.describe()** from Pandas to investigate the spread of values for each of my predictors.
 The results of this can be seen in the table below.

 <br>